apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 # CAS Properties

-Various properties can be specified inside CAS either inside configuration files or as command line switches.
+Various properties can be specified in CAS [either inside configuration files or as command line switches](Configuration-Management.md).
 This section provides a list common CAS properties and references to the underlying modules that consume them.

+<div class="alert alert-info"><strong> Be Selective</strong><p>
 This section is meant as a guide only.
-Do not copy/paste the entire content into your CAS configuration; rather pick only the properties that you need.
+Do <strong>NOT</strong> copy/paste the entire collection of settings into your CAS configuration; rather pick only the properties that you need.</p></div>

 ## Spring Boot & Cloud